rainlanguage/docs.rainprotocol.xyz/blog/2024-04-30-raindex-trading-comp.md

 ### How to participate
 1. Join the Raindex community [Telegram](https://t.me/+W0aQ36ptN_E2MjZk) to get help as you put your strategy together
-2. Develop a trading strategy in Rainlang through Raindex.
+2. Develop a trading strategy in Rainlang through Raindex (Mac only support for now)
 3. Deploy your strategy on the Flare network and deposit assets to trade
 4. Share your strategy on X or Farcaster, tagging [@flarenetworks](https://twitter.com/FlareNetworks) and [@rainprotocol](https://twitter.com/rainprotocol).
 This could be in the form of a post, screenshot, video or long form writing.
 If you are submitting for the technical writing prize, the best would be a blogging platform like Medium.
 5. Submit your strategy and the deployed strategy’s order ID (submission form coming soon)